hgerami/DataAnalytics/Accomplished_Projects/README.md

-<h1>Summary of a few projectes that I have contributed are demonstarted here in this folder. </h1>
+<h1>Summary of a few projectes that I have contributed to are demonstarted in this folder. </h1>